 - a sample of an enrollment record

-- quick guide to codes
+- enrollment data fields and quick guide to codes

 Search for CIP

 CIP was originally developed by the U.S. Department of Education's National Center for Education Statistics (NCES) in 1980, with revisions occurring in 1985, 1990, 2000 and 2010.
-The Office of Higher Education uses the CIP as it is the national taxonomic standard on academic program titles.